Ticket to ride: a guide to the best bike cities

 Take a ride... along the cycling path at Lachine Canal for stunning city skyline views.
 Stop at the Old Port for a wander through quaint little bars and boutiques, and catch a Cirque du Soleil show under the original Grand Chapiteau.

-A different form of rush hour is seen in Denmark.
+A different form of rush hour in Denmark.

 Even in the tech-driven city of Tokyo, cycling is common.

 Visitors to the Japanese capital already know about the orderly, super clean streets and cutting-edge everything, but Tokyo is also a haven for urban cyclists.
 While obviously a great way to work off huge bowls of ramen, the looming 2020 Olympics have pushed city officials to improve road congestion.